ErwanH29/SteadyState_MastersCode/README.md

 To run the code, run interface.py while being in the SteadyState_BH/Code directory.

-- Local_Code/ is for local computer run and testing script.
+- GRX_Code/ is for local computer run and adopts the GRX formulation.
+To run, have your environment in the directory and run interface.py
-- ALICE_Codes/ is code manipulated to fit ALICE requirements
+- ALICE_Codes/ is code manipulated to fit ALICE requirements.
+It is here as a back up.
-- Data\_Process/ helps plot ALICE results, whose output is a different configuration than those run under local device.
+- Data\_Process/ helps plot results.
-- misc/ is various codes used to make random plots to gain intuition
+- misc/ is various codes used to make plots of observations, initial conditions or general intuition.